Decisions

 Summary

-Order: Provide a complete response to the access request as soon as possible, but no later than the 46th business day following the date of the final report.
+Order: provide a complete response to the access request no later than the 60th business day following receipt of the final report.

 Read more